gemu2015/Sonoff-Tasmota/Readme additions.md

 please note that the normal serial port is used

+now supports reading of more then one meter via special software serial (no wait irq driven)

 Also added an STL file for printing a housing for the Phototransistor (TEKT5400)